logo

 blank

-Jamuben Khangabhai Ayar -Artisan and craft leader, monitoring, facilitating and coordinating for artisans in her village of Dhokawada and for the surrounding cluster villages.
+Jamuben Khangabhai Ayar - Artisan and craft leader, monitoring, facilitating and coordinating for artisans in her village of Dhokawada and for the surrounding cluster villages.

-Jamuben Khangabhai Ayar"Today I am able to live a family life with my in-laws, husband and children in the village and not migrate from place to place in search of livelihood because after joining SEWA and understanding the values of our hand embroidery work, I started embroidering and earning from home.
+jamuben"Today I am able to live a family life with my in-laws, husband and children in the village and not migrate from place to place in search of livelihood because after joining SEWA and understanding the values of our hand embroidery work, I started embroidering and earning from home.
 Now I am able to earn a livelihood and support my family not only with the bare necessities of life, like food, clothing and shelter but am also able to educate my children, especially my daughter who is today studying in the 2nd year of Primary Teacher Certification (PTC) course.

 Embroidery is our lifeline and from embroidering for our own use, today we have our own outlets to sell our products and as result our craft has reached to several countries and markets.
 But I want our skill to reach the world and to have many more outlets and help many more sister artisans earn their livelihood and live a better life."